No litters at this time.

-We currently do not have puppies available.
+We do not have any litters planned for 2020

 At Black River Bullmastiffs, I do very selective breeding.
 I breed Bullmastiff puppies to better and continue My line.
 I take into consideration when choosing my breeding pair exactly what I am trying to accomplish with the breeding.
 I strive for correct angulation, Large, but proportioned head piece, deep chest and well sprung ribs.
 Temperament is of the utmost importance to me, without good temperament the rest does not matter.